BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/Beauti-Beast/supermax_long/supermax_long_trees/super_long/README.md

+Supermax Tree Overview:

-Supermax_tree is the orginal file that was plugged into TreeAnnotator to create MCC and CCD0.
+- Contains the orginal file that was plugged into TreeAnnotator to create MCC and CCD0.

-This foler contains the tree file and the pictures generated.
+- Contains the tree file and generated pictures.